3ricG/grosssh/src/posts/static-site-generator.md

 specific user.
 I did find a really cool javascript solution to my problem in Markdeep^[<https://casual-effects.com/markdeep/> - a simple javascript file that you can source to turn your plain Markdown files into websites], but never actually tried to use it.
 It _may_ have actually gotten me what I wanted; but it felt almost too absurd to use for my entire site.
-I can definitely appreciate the technology, as I could appreciate all of the frameworks I tried a lot of work went into each one, they just didn't fit my use case or workflow.
+I can definitely appreciate the technology, as I could appreciate all of the frameworks I tried -  a lot of work went into each one, they just didn't fit my use case or workflow.

 ### The Discovery {.yellow}

-A few weeks ago, a someone sent me Tavis Ormandy's [blog post on Zenbleed](https://lock.cmpxchg8b.com/zenbleed.html).
+A few weeks ago, someone sent me Tavis Ormandy's [blog post on Zenbleed](https://lock.cmpxchg8b.com/zenbleed.html).
 I recommend reading the post if you haven't already - its a great in-depth look at a newly discovered security issue for AMD's Xen 2 processors, [CVE-2023-20593](https://www.cve.org/CVERecord?id=CVE-2023-20593).
 While reading this post, I couldn't help but notice the simplicity of the website, and wondered what he was using to build his site.
 Given the